 Missing teeth can lead to a variety of problems, including a gap-filled smile, facial collapse, and bone loss.
 Nancy Rotroff, DDS, MAGD, and Gerard Wasselle, DMD, at Excellence in Dentistry in Fort Lauderdale, Florida, can help you replace missing teeth with dental implants to support prosthetic teeth.
 To find out more about dental implants, call our office today to schedule a consultation.

 A dental implant is a metal fixture that replaces the root portion of a missing tooth.
 The implant is surgically placed into your jawbone by your dentist or an oral surgeon.
 The implant is placed beneath the gum line and serves as a stable support system for replacement teeth, whether a single crown, a bridge, or an implant-supported denture.

 Implant-supported prosthetic teeth look, feel and function like your natural teeth.
 They are clearly the best option for tooth replacement due to their matchless longevity and completely natural feel and appearance.
 According to the American Academy of Implant Dentistry, “implants are the strongest devices available to support replacement teeth."

-When you are missing teeth, surrounding teeth tend to shift.
+When you are missing teeth, surrounding teeth tend to shift into the space.
 Implants fill the gaps in your smile to prevent oral health issues caused by shifting teeth, such as the increased risk of tooth decay, crowding, and gum disease.
 The bone around the missing tooth resorbs or shrinks leading not only to bone loss but also causes changes to your facial appearance.
 While missing teeth can be replaced with a dental bridge or partial denture, implants are the best replacement option for several reasons:

 Implant-supported prosthetic teeth are excellent for the healthy function of your teeth, gums, and mouth.
 Gaps in your teeth can make everyday functions, such as chewing, speaking, and digestion, more difficult.
 Implants vastly improve these functions.

 First, your dentist or oral surgeon evaluates the treatment area to check if your jawbone is strong enough to support an implant.
 Because implants naturally fuse to your jawbone, you need sufficient bone for an implant.